Willie Kinniburgh: Career

 Kinniburgh was a product of the Motherwell youth set-up and made his debut on 12 May 2002, against Dundee.
 On 15 November 2003, Kinniburgh signed for Ayr United on loan.

 Kinniburgh joined Partick Thistle on loan in late 2007 and on 18 January 2008 was signed by them for an undisclosed fee.
 He scored his first and only goal for Partick in a 2–1 defeat to Falkirk in April 2011.

 He joined Clyde on loan in January 2010, until the end of the season.

 Kinniburgh terminated his contract at Thistle in May 2012 to pursue a career as a police officer and signed on a part-time basis for Scottish Junior West Region Junior champions Irvine Meadow the following month.
 In June 2013, he signed for fellow Junior club Cambuslang Rangers, however he left the club in January 2014.
 Kinniburgh signed for Thorniewood United in August 2014.
 After leaving Thorniewood, Kinniburgh signed for Largs Thistle in March 2015.
 He made five appearances for the club before leaving in the summer by mutual consent.

 Kinniburgh made six appearances for the Scotland U-21 team in his early career.

 After spending time as a coach with Partick Thistle, Kinniburgh became manager of junior side Gartcairn F. A. Juniors.
 He left the club in 2022.

 Personal life

-His younger brother Steven is also a professional footballer, currently caretaker manager of Corby Town.
+His younger brother Steven is also a professional footballer, currently Academy Manager at Oxford United.